 Table 1.
-TP Reference Point Inputs Time-Series Data File Contents 20 Table C-1.
-List of Output Channels.
-61
+TP Reference Point Inputs Time-Series Data File Contents 16 Table C-1.
+Possible SubDyn Output Parameters 53

-1 Introduction
+Introduction

 SubDyn is a time-domain structural-dynamics module for multimember fixed-bottom substructures created by the National Renewable Energy Laboratory (NREL) through U.S. Department of Energy Wind and Water Power Program support.
 The module has been coupled into the FAST aero-hydro-servo-elastic computer-aided engineering (CAE) tool.
-Substructure types supported by SubDyn include monopiles, tripods, jackets, and other non-floating latticetype substructures common for offshore wind installations in shallow and transitional water depths.
+Substructure types supported by SubDyn include monopiles, tripods, jackets, and other lattice-type substructures common for offshore wind installations in shallow and transitional water depths.
 SubDyn can also be used to model lattice support structures for land-based wind turbines.

-The new SubDyn module follows the requirements of the FAST modularization framework, couples to FAST version 8, and provides new capabilities (relative to prior released versions of the software) for modeling the dynamic loading on multimember substructures.
+SubDyn follows the requirements of the FAST modularization framework, couples to FAST version 8, and provides new capabilities (relative to prior versions) for modeling the substructure dynamic loading on multimember substructures.
 (Refer to Appendix E and the changelog.txt file that is provided in the archives for more details about changes among different versions.)
-SubDyn can also be driven as a standalone code to compute the mode shapes, natural frequencies, and time-domain responses of substructures under prescribed motion at the interface to the tower, uncoupled from FAST and in the absence of external loading other than gravity.
+Uncoupled from FAST and in the absence of external loading other than gravity and interface motion, SubDyn can also be driven as a standalone code to compute the mode shapes, natural frequencies, and time-domain responses of substructures.

 SubDyn relies on two main engineering schematizations: (1) a linear frame finite-element beam model (LFEB), and (2) a dynamics system reduction via the Craig-Bampton(C-B) method, together with a static-improvement method (SIM), greatly reducing the number of modes needed to obtain an accurate solution.
-More details can be found in Section 6, and in Song et al. (2013), Damiani et al. (2013), and Damiani and Song (2013).
+More details can be found in Section 5, and in Song et al. (2013), Damiani et al. (2013), and Damiani and Song (2013).

 In SubDyn, the substructure is considered to be clamped at the seabed and rigidly connected to the transition piece (TP) at the substructure top nodes (interface nodes).
 Other restraint formulations will be implemented in the future.
 Only the substructure structural dynamics are intended to be modeled within SubDyn.
-When integrated with FAST, the structural dynamics of the TP, tower, and rotor-nacelle assembly (RNA) are modeled within FAST's ElastoDyn module and hydrodynamics are modeled within FAST's HydroDyn module.
-For full lattice support structures or other structures with no transition piece, however, the entire support structure up to the yaw bearing may be modeled within SubDyn.
-Modeling the tower in SubDyn as opposed to ElastoDyn, for example, allows for the possibility of including more than the first two fore-aft and side-to-side bending modes, thus accounting for more general flexibility of the tower and its segments.
-However, for tubular towers, the structural model in ElastoDyn tends to be more accurate because ElastoDyn considers geometric nonlinearities not treated in SubDyn.
+When integrated with FAST, the structural dynamics of the TP, tower, and rotor-nacelle assembly (RNA) are modeled within FAST's ElastoDyn module.
+(For full lattice support structures or other structures with no transition piece, however, the entire support structure up to the yaw bearing may be modeled within SubDyn.)

-Loads and responses are transferred between SubDyn, HydroDyn, and ElastoDyn via the FAST driver program (glue code) to enable hydro-elastic interaction at each coupling time step.
+Loads and structural responses are transferred between SubDyn, HydroDyn, and ElastoDyn via the FAST driver program (glue code) to enable hydro-elastic interaction at each coupling time step.
 At the interface nodes, the TP six degree-of-freedom (DOF) displacements (three translations and three rotations), velocities, and accelerations are inputs to SubDyn from ElastoDyn; and the six reaction loads at the TP (three forces and three moments) are outputs from SubDyn to ElastoDyn.
 SubDyn also outputs the local substructure displacements, velocities, and accelerations to HydroDyn in order to calculate the local hydrodynamic loads that become inputs for SubDyn.
-In addition, SubDyn can calculate member internal reaction loads, as requested by the user (see Figure 1).
+In addition, SubDyn can calculate member internal reaction loads, as requested by the user.